balder-dev/balder/doc/source/getting_started/balder_components.rst

 **Setup:** Describes what you have

-These are the golden rules, balder works with.
+These are the golden rules, Balder works with.
 After you have defined a scenario, add some devices to it and instantiate their feature objects as their class attributes.
 This describes what your testcase needs.

 Then you think about **what you have**.
 How does your test rack or your test pc/pipeline look like?
 All this can be